How to start podcasting

 - football.

-It's harder to stand out in an area that's highly competitive, so it's down to your style, personality and unique perspective to encourage listeners to tune in to you over the other podcasts in this space.
+It's harder to stand out in a highly competitive area, so your style, personality, and unique perspective will help you attract listeners and encourage them to tune in to you over the other podcasts in this space.

 2. Decide on the format

-Some of the most common types of podcast include:
+Some of the most common types of podcasts include:

 - Interview - typically a single host (but can be two) speaks to individuals about a topic.
-The guest gets to provide their expert opinion, usually through a question-and-answer format.
-It's the host's job to steer the conversation towards what's most interesting for the podcast's audience and summarising the key points.
+The guest provides their expert opinion, usually through a question-and-answer format.
+It's the host's job to steer the conversation towards what's most interesting and summarise the key points.

-- Co-hosted - a popular format where two people, each playing a particular role and bringing something different to the conversation, host the show together.
+- Co-hosted - a popular format where two people host the show together, each playing a particular role and bringing something different to the conversation.

-- Panel - similar to the interview, but featuring more than one person, giving it a more conversational feel.
-The typical set up is with a host and a group of guests.
+- Panel - similar to the interview, this format features more than one person, giving it a more conversational feel.
+The typical setup involves a host and a group of guests.

 - Scripted non-fiction - these episodes are about real-life events, often focusing on a single theme for each series.
 This method is also used to present the news.

-- Repurposed - taking existing content and transforming it in a way that maximises value, such as taking a written article and presenting it in an audio format.
+- Repurposed - taking existing content and transforming it to maximise value, such as taking a written article and presenting it in an audio format.

 Weigh up the pros and cons of each podcast format at Castos - 8 podcast formats to consider for your show.

-The length of your podcast episodes is another thing to consider - how long does it need to be to get your messages across while ensuring your audience sticks around for most, if not all, of the episode?
+Another thing to consider is the length of your podcast - how long does it need to be to get your messages across while ensuring your audience sticks around for most, if not all, of the episode?

-More importantly, is how you'll ensure that your output remains consistent.
-Listeners invariably want to subscribe to podcasts that are predictable.
-Be easy on yourself in the beginning and maintain a schedule you can handle.
+More importantly, you'll need to ensure that your output remains consistent.
+Listeners want to subscribe to predictable podcasts.
+Be easy on yourself initially and maintain a schedule you can handle.

 3. Shape your podcast brand